xiranou/WeightedRandomPicker.js/README.md

     //will return 3 unique picks
     var uniqPicks = picker.randomPick({times: 3, uniq: true});

-    //will throw error, unique picks cannot have times more than its own keys var invalidPicks = picker.randomPick({times: 4, uniq: true});
+    //will throw error, unique picks cannot have times more than its number of keys var invalidPicks = picker.randomPick({times: 4, uniq: true});